Sasha Stefanovic: College career

 Stefanovic redshirted his true freshman season at Purdue.
 He played sparingly as a redshirt freshman, averaging 2.5 points and 1.1 rebounds per game.
 He missed the opening game of his sophomore season against Green Bay due to a foot injury.
 Stefanovic averaged 9.1 points, 2.4 rebounds and 1.7 assists per game as a sophomore.
 He tested positive for COVID-19 in January 2021, forcing him to miss three games.
 As a junior, Stefanovic averaged 9.3 points, 2.6 rebounds and 2.6 assists per game.
 He was named Honorable Mention All-Big Ten as a senior.

 Professional career

 After going undrafted in the 2022 NBA draft, Stefanovic joined the San Antonio Spurs for the 2022 NBA Summer League.

 On August 19, 2022, Stefanovic signed his first professional contract overseas with Greek club Kolossos Rodou.

 On November 17, 2022, he signed with Mega Basket of the ABA League.

+On March 26, 2023, Stefanovic announced his retirement from professional basketball on his personal Instagram account.